AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/07_macros.rst

   - Logs the value of an expression and returns the value itself
   - Often used for quick, temporary debugging
-    - Because it prints the file, line number, and the value
+    - Prints the file, line number, and the value
     - Can be used inside other expressions

 .. code:: rust